-- The Overview and Operating Environments manual contains an introduction to FOCUS and FOCUS tools and describes how to use FOCUS in the VM/CMS and MVS (OS/390) environments. - The Creating Reports manual describes FOCUS Reporting environments and features. - The Describing Data manual explains how to create the metadata for the data sources that your FOCUS procedures will access. - The Developing Applications manual describes FOCUS Application Development tools and environments. - The Maintaining Databases manual describes FOCUS data management facilities and environments.
+- The Creating Reports manual describes FOCUS Reporting environments and features. - The Describing Data manual explains how to create the metadata for the data sources that your FOCUS procedures will access. - The Developing Applications manual describes FOCUS Application Development tools and environments. - The Maintaining Databases manual describes FOCUS data management facilities and environments. - The Using Functions manual describes internal functions and user-written subroutines. - The Overview and Operating Environments manual contains an introduction to FOCUS and FOCUS tools and describes how to use FOCUS in the VM/CMS and MVS (OS/390) environments.

-The users' documentation for FOCUS Version 7.1 is organized to provide you with a useful, comprehensive guide to FOCUS.
+The users' documentation for FOCUS Version 7.2 is organized to provide you with a useful, comprehensive guide to FOCUS.